CIMR-Algos/SoilMoisture_ATBD_v2/book/baseline_algorithm_definition.md

 Conceptual flow of Level-1B resampling to exploit CIMR oversampling, multifrequency and nested spatial resolution to meet soil moisture observational requirements.
 ```

-The CIMR Level-1b re-sampling and re-mapping involves three stages, which are illustrated in Figure {numref}`resampling`.
-In a first stage, the Level1-b TBs will be remapped on common location using a Backus-Gilbert or Scatterometer Image Reconstruction analysis (at CIMR RGB Toolbox).
+The CIMR Level-1b re-sampling and re-mapping approach is illustrated in Figure {numref}`resampling`.
+In a first step, the Level-1b TBs will be remapped on common location using a Backus-Gilbert or Scatterometer Image Reconstruction techniques (in a separate CIMR RGB Toolbox).
 The objective of this first step is to optimize L-band reconstruction to provide the highest possible spatial resolution at the lowest noise level {cite:p}`Long2019` (TB_L product).
-In a second stage, which is exclusive to the TB_L_E product, an sharpening algorithm will be applied to combine the 60 km L-band with 15 km C/X-bands to estimate an equivalent 15 km L-band.
-The effective resolution of the TB_L and TB_L_E products will be evaluated and compared (e.g. as in {cite:p}`Long2023`).
-In a third stage, both products will be posted on an Earth-based map projection grid.
-CIMR Level-2 Soil Moisture products with an effective spatial resolution of <60 km (L-band only) and ~15 km (after sharpening using C/X bands) are planned to be projected on an EASE2 grid with a kernel of 3 km (then multiples thereof).
+In a second step, which is exclusive to the TB_L_E product, an sharpening algorithm will be applied to combine lower resolution L-band TBs with higher resolution C-/X-band TBs to provide an equivalent estimate of high resolution L-band TBs.
+Both the TB_L and TB_L_E products will be posted on global EASE2 grids with a kernel of 3 km (then multiples thereof).
+The effective spatial resolution of both products, targeted to be <60 km (L-band only) and ~15 km (after sharpening using C/X bands), will be evaluated and compared (e.g. as in {cite:p}`Long2023`).
 The CIMR radiometer is conically scanning and its high degree of oversampling provides flexibility in resampling the data, supporting the use of a finer grid (posting resolution) than the TB effective resolution {cite:p}`Long2023`.
 At L-band, CIMR TB measurements are collected with an along-scan spacing of approximately 8 km, while there is an overlap of 29 % in the along-track direction (no spacing).
-In order to preserve as much information as possible as well as to represent the "effective" spatial resolution of each product, gridding resolutions of 9 and 36 km are hence initially proposed for the two soil moisture products.
+In order to preserve as much information as possible as well as to represent the "effective" spatial resolution of each product, gridding resolutions of 9 and 36 km are initially proposed for the two soil moisture products.
 Further gridding resolutions will be considered upon characterization of the tradeoff between noise and spatial resolution of the 2-D gridded images.

 ## Algorithm Assumptions and Simplifications